Rhamnus purshiana. Family: Rhamnaceae

 bitter bark, sacred bark

-Cascara sagrada was first used by Native Americans.
-It means “sacred bark”.
-It’s made
+Cascara sagrada was first used by the American Indians.
+It means “sacred bark.”
+It’s

 The bark contains anthraquinone glycosides.
 This acts as a cathartic or laxative.

-Cascara has laxative effects and may help relieve constipation.
-However, in 2002,
+Cascara may help relieve constipation.
+But in 2002, the FDA marked laxatives that

-sagrada as category II agents.
-This means they are not generally recognized as safe
+contain cascara sagrada as category II agents.
+This means they are not generally recognized

-and effective for over-the-counter use.
-Manufacturers had not done the needed studies
+as safe and effective for over-the-counter use.
+Manufacturers had not done the studies

 to show the safety of cascara sagrada.